gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 as long as I controlled which books were downloaded (because my kids didn't have the ability to purchase a new book), the app should be safe, right?
 I took a few minutes to explore the app, and found that there was a feature where you could search for new audiobooks.
-A few well-crafted search terms filled the screen with **adult books with semi-pornagraphic covers.** I didn't install the app after all.
+A few simple search terms filled the screen with **adult books with semi-pornagraphic covers.** I deleted the app.

 Whenever you're about to allow a new app, take 5 minutes exploring the app.
 Imagine someone will give you $10,000 if you can find inappropriate content on it.
 You'd be